yunseo-kim/yunseo-kim.github.io/_posts/en/2022-03-03-Basic-Concepts-of-Modeling.md

 ---
-title: "Basic Concepts of Modeling"
+title: Basic Concepts of Modeling
-description: >-
-  Explore the concepts of mathematical modeling, ordinary differential equations, partial differential equations, and initial value problems.
+description: Explore the concepts of mathematical modeling, ordinary differential equations, partial differential equations, and initial value problems.
 categories: [Mathematics, Differential Equation]
 tags: [ODE, First-Order ODEs]
 math: true
 mermaid: true
+image: /assets/img/math-and-physics-cropped.png
 ---
 ## Modeling
 - **Model**: A mathematical formulation of an engineering problem using variables, functions, equations, etc.
 - **Mathematical modeling** or **Modeling**: The process of creating a model, solving it mathematically, and interpreting the results